gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 ```
 ## Encoder Block

+FCN is comprised of an encoder and decoder.
+The encoder portion is a convolution network that reduces to a deeper 1x1 convolution layer, in contrast to a flat fully connected layer that would be used for basic classification of images.
+This difference has the effect of preserving spacial information from the image.
 Each encoder block is consisting of one separable convolution layer that is having batch normalization and ReLU activation function.

 ```python
 def encoder_block(input_layer, filters, strides):